g3rv4/g3rv4.com/_posts/2018-07-18-csharp-random-forest.md

 ## But... what the heck is a random forest?
 Of course, [wikipedia has the answer](https://en.wikipedia.org/wiki/Random_forest).
 It's "just" a collection of [decision trees](https://en.wikipedia.org/wiki/Decision_tree) carefully chosen to predict something.
 If you want to predict the math grade of a student based on their age, their previous grade and their height, each tree would use those variables to come up with a result.
 Then, the prediction of the forest would be the average for the results chosen by those trees.

-And that, if you're good at choosing the underlying trees, this approach works very well for some problems.
+And, if you're good at choosing the underlying trees, this approach works very well for some problems.

 ## What is the problem then?
 After we had our random forest working (we used some nice packages in R to build them)... they mentioned that at that time, we didn't really have a way of productionizing it.
 Our data team was looking into [running R in SQL Server](https://docs.microsoft.com/en-us/sql/advanced-analytics/r/sql-server-r-services?view=sql-server-2017), but I figured that if a random forest is just a collection of decision trees... then it shouldn't be complicated to run them in c#.